Darkyenus/ResourcePacker/README.md

 ## What does it do ##

-It takes things from input directory, does some tasks on it and writes the result to output directory.
+It takes files from input directory, applies some tasks on them, and writes the result to the output directory.

 Default set of tasks is centered around game development in libGDX.
 However, what runs when is fully customizable.
-There are no configuration files (generally).
+There are no configuration files (unless used by the task itself).
 What task should run on which file/directory is determined by its name.
 Each file in input directory is named as follows:
 ```
 name.flag1.flag2.<...>.flagN.extension
 ```
+Directories follow similar pattern, there is just no `.extension`.
 Flags surrounded with `"` are considered to be part of the name, not flags.
-This allows producing files (and directories) with dots in the name, e.g. `name.something.extension`.

-NOTE: Flags and extension are converted to lowercase prior to processing to simplify flag matching.
+Flags and extension are converted to lowercase prior to processing to simplify flag matching.

-For example, for "iOS Settings bundle" (a directory named `Settings.bundle`), have directory named `Settings."bundle"`.

-Directories follow similar pattern, there is just no `.extension`.
+Examples:
+- Image `hello.cruel."world".png` => `hello.world.png`
+- iOS Settings bundle (directory) `Settings."bundle"` => `Settings.bundle`

-See `testresources` directory for examples.
+See `testresources` directory for more examples.

+Each task can determine when it should be executed, usually if the file has a flag that the task recognizes as its **trigger**.
+For example `IgnoreTask` (see below) sees all files and directories, but performs its function only on those, that have the `ignore` flag.

 ## Default tasks ##

 There is a couple of tasks that run by default in following order (order is important).
-Images can have a couple of special flags, see below.
+**Images** can have a couple of special flags, see below.
+(Italic *image* in documentation signifies, that the image can have predefined special image flags as well.)

 ### IgnoreTask
 Removes files and folders with `ignore` flag.
 Useful when you want to keep some (for example `.gimp`)